 Get rid of standing water

-Mosquitos lay their eggs in standing water; so if you get rid of the standing water on your property, there will no place for mosquitos to breed.
-“Empty those flower pots on your balcony, turn over anything that might collect water where mosquitoes might breed, look out for places that are attractive for their larvae–including rain gutters,” says Karen.
-“Similarly, if you have a yard, fill in places where water can collect, because those are also very attractive places for mosquitoes to breed.”
+Mosquitoes lay their eggs in standing water, so rid your property of any areas that collect water to make sure there is no place for them to breed.
+Follow Reardon’s advice and “empty those flower pots on your balcony, turn over anything that might collect water…look out for places that are attractive for their larvae–including rain gutters [and] if you have a yard, fill in places where water can collect.”

 Talk to your neighbors

 Of course, all your mosquito control efforts won’t mean much if your neighbor refuses to do diddly squat.
-“We often talk to people who say, ‘I do a really good job in my yard; I empty out the flower pot saucers, I flip up the grill cover, and I make sure everything’s dry — but my neighbor’s property is like a mosquito incubator.’
-If you do all the right things and are still having a problem, you might want to peer over the hedge or the fence and see what’s next door — see if you can get your neighbor to cooperate with you on a mosquito control program.”
+If you do all the right things and are still having a problem,” advises Reardon, “you might want to peer over the hedge or the fence and see what’s next door — see if you can get your neighbor to cooperate with you on a mosquito control program.”
+Chances are, your neighbor isn’t crazy about being covered in inflamed lumps either, so getting on the same page with them can help you both have a better summer.

 Close doors, keep up with screen repair

-Mosquitos are bad enough when they’re outside your home — the last thing you want is for them to bite you while you’re on the couch finishing up season three of Orange Is the New Black.
-“Around the home, you can keep mosquitos out of the house by keeping screens in good repair and keeping doors closed during the times when mosquitoes are most active,” says Karen.
-If mosquitos are particularly bad around your property, you might consider investing in a misting system.
-However, you must be sure to use them properly and keep up with maintenance.
+Mosquitoes are bad enough when they’re outside your home — the last thing you want is for them to bite you while you’re bingeing on whatever you’re using to stave-off your Westerosian cravings until it’s finally “winter” again.
+“Around the home, you can keep mosquitoes out of the house by keeping screens in good repair and keeping doors closed during the times when mosquitoes are most active,” says Reardon.
+If mosquitoes are particularly bad around your property, you might consider investing in a misting system – just be sure to use them properly and keep up with maintenance.

 Hanging Out Around the Campfire or Patio

-This piece was originally published July 21st, 2015 and updated on August 8th, 2016 by Chase McPeak.
+This piece was originally published July 21st, 2015 by TJ Carter and updated on August 8th, 2016 by LeeAnn Whittemore.